dbrown499/Eunoia-Front-end/README.md

 ---

 ## 🤝 Contributing
-We’d love your input!
+I’d love your input!
 If you have ideas or spot an issue, feel free to:

 Open an issue.
 Submit a pull request.